 The pizzas were delicious, and there was one meat lovers’ pizza left for me and Todd to eat on Sunday.
 We reheated it in the oven and it was delicious!

 Instead of a birthday cake and ice cream, our moms decided to get two double-size ice cream cakes from the Creamery.
 They were fantastic, with layers of cake and layers of ice cream.
-One had my favorite flavor ice cream, caramel-caramel swirl, and the other had Todd’s favorite flavor, coffee chocolate chip.
+One had my favorite flavor ice cream, caramel with caramel swirls, and the other had Todd’s favorite flavor, coffee chocolate chip.
 There wasn’t one bite of ice cream cake left at the end of the party.

 My dad and mom gave me a Wacom Intuos Pro graphics tablet, and Uncle Dennis and Aunt Nora gave the same graphics tablet to Todd.
 They are really expensive!
 Todd and I had always drooled over them when we’d see them in the digital arts room at school.
 We looked at each other and smiled.
 What a truly excellent gift!